bigmoby/ialarmxr-custom-component/README.md

 This is a temporary custom component implementation for iAlarmXR alarm.
 A core integration PR (https://github.com/home-assistant/core/pull/67817) is already in a review status.

+## How-to install

+1. Please copy all files from this project to your Home Assistant custom_component folder, something like `/root/config/custom_components/ialarmxr`;
+2. Restart Home Assistant
+3. Add in your Home Assistant configuration.yaml the ialarmxr configuration `ialarmxr:`
+4. Restart Home Assistant
+5. In Integration menu add the new integration ialarmxr and configure it
+6. ...that's it

 ## Contributing

 This is an active open-source project.
 We are always open to people who want to